-Uncles and aunties designations have become popular among younger generation of South Asians to address their parents’ friends or older contacts.
-Instead of calling them by their first or last names, with prefix Mr. or Mrs., the unrelated nephews and nieces develop a kinship with the choice of an etiquette which is more personal.
+Uncles and aunties’ designations have become popular among the younger generation of South Asians to address their parents’ friends or older contacts.
+Instead of calling them by their first or last names, with prefix Mr. or Mrs., the unrelated nephews and nieces develop a kinship with the choice of etiquette which is more personal.

 The conventional practice of using Mr., Mrs. or madam is not only becoming obsolete in casual encounters, but these appellations create ritualistic formality.
-Whereas, the consensual tie up among universal ‘‘uncles and aunties” and their equally universal “nephews and nieces” introduces a mood which is more intimate and informal but still courteous.
+Whereas, the consensual tie-up among universal ‘‘uncles and aunties” and their equally universal “nephews and nieces” introduces a mood that is more intimate and informal but still courteous.

-Otherwise in the Indian culture children address relatives by their designated titles.
-For example, in Punjabi customs, from the dad’s side, his younger brother is called chacha and his wife chachi; older brother is taya, wife tayi; sister is addressed as bhua; her husband fufar (quite mouthful).
-And from the mom’s side her brother is maama and wife maami; sister maasi and her husband masser (a bumpy accent).
+Otherwise, in the Indian culture children address relatives by their designated titles.
+For example, in Punjabi customs, from the dad’s side, his younger brother is called Chacha and his wife Chachi; older brother is Taya, wife Tayi; sister is addressed as Bhua; her husband Fufar (quite a mouthful).
+And from the mom’s side, her brother is Maama and wife Maami; sister Maasi and her husband Masser (a bumpy accent).

 All these distinct monikers of close relatives are covered within the generic uncle and auntie entitlements.
-Still the conventional titles of relatives are also reserved as family tradition.
-But for non-relatives the uncle and aunty application is more common, convenient and pragmatic.
+Still, the conventional titles of relatives are also reserved as a family tradition.
+But for non-relatives, the uncle and aunty application is more common, convenient and pragmatic.

 The practicality of the trend is illustrated in the following episode:

-Besides its social aspect the uncle and aunty culture has a working assignment also.
-When it comes to play smart South Asian young sales people have a reason to use the viable uncle-auntie technique.
-They often address their older clients as uncle-ji and aunty-ji to establish a trustworthy relationship as part of their sales pitch.
+Besides its social aspect, the uncle and aunty culture has a working assignment also.
+When it comes to playing smart South Asian young salespeople have a reason to use the viable uncle-auntie technique.
+They often address their older clients as uncle Ji and aunty Ji to establish a trustworthy relationship as part of their sales pitch.